Orientability of linear Weingarten surfaces, spacelike CMC-1 surfaces and maximal surfaces: Linear Weingarten surfaces of Bryant type as wave fronts

 is the Legendrian lift of $f$.
 (Here, we identify the unit tangent bundle $T_1H^3$ with the unit cotangent bundle $T_1^*H^3$.)
 We call the $C^{\infty}$ map $\nu$ a unit normal field of $f$.
 Interchanging their roles, $\nu$ can be considered as a spacelike front in $S^3_1$ with $f$ as a unit normal field.
 Here, a front in $S^3_1$ is said to be {\it spacelike} if the plane in $T_{\nu(p)}S^3_1$ orthogonal to the normal vector $f(p) \in H^3$ is spacelike at each point $p$.
 (Conversely, for a given spacelike co-orientable front in $S^3_1$, its unit normal field is a front which lies in the upper half or the lower half of the hyperboloid $H^3_+\cup H^3_-$ of two sheets in $\R^4_1$.)
 For each real number $\delta$, the pair

 gives a new front $f_{\delta}$ called a {\it parallel front} of $f$ whose unit normal field is $\nu_\delta$.

 From now on, we consider a front $f:M^2\to H^3$ which may not be co-orientable.
-The following fact implies that even when the front $f$ has a singular point $p$, taking a co-orientable neighborhood $U$ of $p$.
-Then we can consider a parallel front
+The following fact implies that even when the front $f$ has a singular point $p$, taking a co-orientable neighborhood $U$ of $p$, we can consider a parallel front

 on $U$, where $\nu$ is a unit normal vector field of $f$ on $U$.
 For a suitable $\delta \in \R$, we may assume that $f_{U,\delta}$ is an immersion at $p$. \begin{fact} Let $f : M^2\to H^3$ be a front.
 Then for each $p\in M^2$, taking a co-orientable neighborhood $U$ of $p$, the parallel fronts $f_{U,\delta}$ are immersions at $p$ except for at most two values $\delta\in \R$. \end{fact} First, we begin with the case $f:M^2 \to H^3$ is an immersion, which is more restrictive than the case $f$ is a front. \begin{definition} An immersion $f : M^2\to H^3$ is said to be {\it horospherical linear Weingarten} if the mean curvature $H$ (with respect to the normal field $\nu$) and the Gaussian curvature $K$ satisfy the relation $a(H-1) + b K=0$ for some real constants $a$ and $b$ such that $a^2+b^2\ne 0$. \end{definition} \begin{remark} A horospherical linear Weingarten immersion $f : M^2 \to H^3$ with $a = 0$ is just a flat immersion, hence $M^2$ is orientable (see \cite[Theorem B]{KRUY}).
-On the other hand, a horospherical linear Weingarten surface with $a \ne 0$ is also orientable by the following reasons: \begin{enumerate} \item[(1)] Suppose moreover that $f$ is minimal, i.e., $H=0$.
-The horospherical linear Weingarten condition implies that the Gaussian curvature $K$ is constant.
-Thus $f$ is a totally geodesic immersion (see \cite{chen}). \item[(2)] Suppose $f$ is not minimal.
+On the other hand, a horospherical linear Weingarten surface with $a \ne 0$ is also orientable by the following reasons: \begin{enumerate} \item[(1)] If $f$ is isoparametric, then it is orientable because of classification of such surfaces.
+In particular, minimal linear Weingarten surfaces orientable since it is isoparametric (see \cite{chen}). \item[(2)] Suppose $f$ is not isoparametric.
 The opposite unit normal field $-\nu$ does not give a horospherical linear Weingarten immersion, that is, $(-H)-1$ is never proportional to $K$.
 Thus it cannot happen that $M^2$ is non-orientable. \end{enumerate} \end{remark}